 Also, the cutting deck is wider than the wheelbase.
 This means you can mow right over the edges of your lawn without worrying about scalping it.

-The ability to change the ground speed between 1.8mph-3.3mph means you can set it to suit your preferred walking speed.
+You can change the ground speed too between 1.8mph-3.3mph.
+This means you can set it to suit your preferred walking speed.

-Plus, it has an easy wash port so you can attach your hose and spin the blades so it mower essentially washes itself.
+Plus, it has an easy wash port so you can attach your hose and spin the blades so it pretty much washes itself.

 All this comes with the peace of mind of a 5-year warranty so you can be confident of excellent for many years.

-As I said, this, for me is one of the best petrol rotary mowers there is.
+As I said, this, for me is one of the best large lawn mowers there is.

 For more detailed information, read my Hayter Harrier 48 Review.